istio/istio.io/content/en/blog/2019/v1beta1-authorization-policy/index.md

 `ServiceRole` uses service to specify where to apply the policy, however, the policy is actually applied in workload-level, the service is only used to find the corresponding workload.
 This has some big impact, especially when multiple services are referring to the same workload.
-A `ServiceRole` for service A will also affect service B if the two services are referring to the same workload, this surprises customers and could cause misconfiguration.
+A `ServiceRole` for service A will also affect service B if the two services are referring to the same workload, this surprises customers and could result in misconfigurations.

 The other example is it's a little bit hard to maintain and manage the Istio RBAC configurations because user needs to learn and manage three different resources in Istio RBAC.
 Istio has already had an issue that there